lfarroco/verbo-lang/README.md

 then letting the model generate said function.

 With Verbo, we take this idea to the next level by using the comments as the code itself.
-Besides using natural language, you still need to be aware on how computers work, as will will still be handling variables, functions, and other programming concepts.
+Besides using natural language, you still need to be aware on how computers work, as you will still be handling variables, functions, and other programming concepts.

 Another advantage is being able to target multiple languages at once, as the base language is fairly simple and generic.

 We didn't achieve the "make a website, no bugs, please" phase yet, but maybe we will get there someday.

+## Getting Started

+In your project directory create a `.env` with `GEMINI_KEY=...` - you can get one key for free at https://aistudio.google.com/app/apikey.
+We intend to add more AI providers in the future.

+Then, you can run the cli using:

+- `npx verbo-lang`
+- or, `npm install -g verbo-lang` then `verbo`

+By default, the cli reads all .md files in the `source` directory.
+Having a `main.md` file is required.
+The generated files will be placed in the `output` directory.
+Use `--target <lang>` to choose the target language.
+The default is `js`, but you can choose from `py`, `go`, `hs`, and others.

+You can run `verbo --help` to see all the available options.

 ## Syntax